 The demerger of ISXFEU offers ISX Shareholders a unique opportunity to restructure the operating subsidiaries in preparation for an intended admission to a securities exchange outside of Australia.
 It will then allow our existing ISX Shareholders the opportunity to directly trade their securities and/or further invest in an area of ever-increasing global significance, being those of digital identity, payments, transactional banking, electronic money, and regulatory technology.
 The growing challenges faced by regulated organisations to conduct the customer due diligence process of Know Your Client (KYC) to Anti Money Laundering (AML) / Counter Terrorism Funding (CTF) requirements are time consuming, costly and in many cases a barrier to doing business online.
-ISXFEU can assist banks, online betting used by a person.
+ISXFEU can assist banks, online betting companies, brokers, exchanges, and other AML/KYC regulated entities to authenticate and process the source of funding used by a person.
 The ability to be able to verify a person digitally and remotely is a valuable tool, particularly when it is automated and is linked to customers who are prepared to pay for online services.
 This may in turn provide a foundation for, or augment, a Customer Identification Program to meet KYC for AML/CTF regulated entities.